Phoebe (moon): Phoebe ring

-The Phoebe ring is one of the rings of Saturn.
-This ring is tilted 27 degrees from Saturn's equatorial plane (and the other rings).
+The Phoebe ring is tilted 27 degrees from Saturn's equatorial plane (and the other rings of Saturn).
 It extends from at least 128 to 207 times the radius of Saturn; Phoebe orbits the planet at an average distance of 215 Saturn radii.
 The ring is about 40 times as thick as the diameter of the planet.
 Because the ring's particles are presumed to have originated from micrometeoroid impacts on Phoebe, they should share its retrograde orbit, which is opposite to the orbital motion of the next major moon inward, Iapetus.
 Inwardly migrating ring material would thus strike Iapetus's leading hemisphere, contributing to its two-tone coloration.
 Although very large, the ring is virtually invisible—it was discovered using NASA's infrared Spitzer Space Telescope.

-Material displaced from Phoebe's surface by microscopic meteor impacts may be responsible for the dark areas on the surface of Hyperion.
+Material displaced from Phoebe's surface by microscopic meteor impacts may be responsible for the dark areas on the surface of Hyperion, another one of Saturn's moons.
 (Note: The composition implied by spectra does not seem to support the earlier suggestion that Phoebe could be the source of the dark material deposited on Iapetus.)
 Debris from the biggest impacts may be the origin of some of the other moons of the Norse group—almost all of which are less than 10 km in radius.